CS3-USTP/CSQB-CLIENT/README.md

-Open the `CSQB/bin` folder then run `Csqb.exe`

 ## Introduction

-CSQB is an abstracted tunneling client to access <i>Computer Science Student Society CS3</i> servers securely at minimum cost.
+Cube is a tunneling client to access <i>Computer Science Student Society CS3</i> servers called CSQB securely and at minimum cost.

 Using the client allows for encrypted services such as:
 - Custom DNS